philipshih/telederm_snapcheck/README.md

 # TeleDerm SnapCheck

 TeleDerm SnapCheck explores how automated dermatology image-quality gating impacts downstream teledermatology triage safety.
-Synthetic quality defects are applied to public datasets, and VLM performance is assessed with and without a calibrated ViT-based gate.
+Synthetic quality defects are applied to public datasets, and VLM performance is assessed with and without a calibrated ViT DIQA gate.

 > **Latest paired-test result (1,344 exposures):** SnapCheck cuts urgent misses from 26.3 % to 8.2 % and raises urgent recall from 73.7 % to 76.6 %.
 The trade-off is a 14.5 % retake workload and 15.3 % urgent deferrals, covering 29 % of degraded inputs before clinician review (see `manuscript.md`).